-Study Group 2 is responsible for studying, developing and recommending general principles of NNAI as well as routing for all types of future and evolving telecommunication/ICT architectures, capabilities, technologies, applications and services and operational aspects relating to end-to-end routing for all types of current and future networks.
+Study Group 2 is responsible for studying, developing and recommending:

+• general principles of NNAI.

+• routing for all types of future and evolving telecommunication/ICT architectures, capabilities, applications and services.
+This encompasses operational aspects relating to end-to-end routing for all types of current and future networks.

-Study Group 2 is responsible for studying, developing and recommending general principles and operational aspects related to interworking, number portability and carrier switching.
+• general principles and operational aspects related to interworking, number portability and carrier switching.

-Study Group 2 will study and describe services and capabilities from a user's point of view to facilitate global interconnection and interoperation and, to the extent practicable, ensure compatibility with the International Telecommunication Regulations and related intergovernmental agreements.
+• services and capabilities from a user's point of view to facilitate global interconnection and interoperation and, to the extent practicable, ensure compatibility with the International Telecommunication Regulations and related intergovernmental agreements taking due account of national sovereignty.

-Study Group 2 should continue to study service policy aspects, including those that may arise in the operation and provision of transborder, global and/or regional services, taking due account of national sovereignty.

-The chairman of Study Group 2 (or, if necessary, the chairman's delegated representative), and the designated advisers through the Numbering Coordination Team (NCT), shall provide technical advice to the Director of TSB concerning general principles for NNAI, assignment, reassignment and/or reclamation of international NNAI directly assigned global resources and routing, and the effect on allocation of directly assigned NNAI resources.

-Study Group 2 shall provide the Director of TSB with advice on technical, functional and operational aspects in the assignment, reassignment and/or reclamation of international numbering and addressing resources in accordance with the relevant ITU-T E- and F-series Recommendations, taking into account the results of any ongoing studies, or requests raised by NCT.
+• development of requirements for registrars and operating agencies (operators) which maintain NNAI resource databases and coordination with international registrars and operators of such databases.

-Study Group 2 should recommend measures to be taken to ensure operational performance of all networks (including network management) in order to meet the requisite in-service network performance and quality of service.
+• measures to be taken to ensure operational performance of all networks (including network management) to meet the requisite in-service network performance and quality of service.

-As the lead study group on telecommunication management, Study Group 2 is also responsible for the development and maintenance of a consistent ITU-T work plan, prepared with the cooperation of relevant ITU-T study groups, on activities associated with telecommunication management and with operations, administration and management (OAM).
-In particular, this work plan will focus on activities involving two types of interfaces:

-• fault, configuration, accounting, performance and security management (FCAPS) interfaces between network elements and management systems, and between management systems; and

-• transmission interfaces between network elements.
+• identify service-provider and network-operator requirements and priorities for fault, configuration, accounting, performance and security management (FCAPS) interfaces between network elements and management systems, and between management systems; and transmission interfaces between network elements.

-In support of market-acceptable FCAPS interface solutions, Study Group 2 studies will identify service-provider and network-operator requirements and priorities for telecommunication management, continue the evolution of the telecommunication management framework currently based on telecommunication management network (TMN), next-generation network (NGN), software-defined networking (SDN) and network function virtualization (NFV) concepts, and address the management of NGN, cloud computing, future networks (including future telecommunication/ICT architectures, capabilities, technologies, applications and services), SDN, NFV, IMT-2020 and distributed ledger technology (DLT).
+• priorities for telecommunication/ICT network management including management framework currently based on telecommunication management network (TMN), next-generation network (NGN), software-defined networking (SDN) and network function virtualization (NFV), IMT-2020 and beyond, concepts, and address the management of NGN.

+• Priorities for operational aspects of new and emerging telecommunication/ICT architectures, capabilities, applications and services, including cloud computing and distributed ledger technology (DLT).

-Study Group 2 will study FCAPS interface solutions that will specify reusable management information definitions via protocol-neutral techniques, continue management information modelling for the major telecommunication technologies, such as optical and IP-based networking, and extend management technology choices consistent with market needs, industry recognized value, and major emerging technical directions.
+• FCAPS interface solutions that will specify reusable management information definitions via protocol-neutral techniques, continue management information modelling for the major telecommunication technologies, such as optical and IP-based networking, and extend management technology choices consistent with market needs, industry recognized value, and major emerging technical directions.

-Additional studies will also cover network and service operational requirements and procedures, including support for network traffic management, support for the Service and Network Operations (SNO) group, and designations for interconnections among network operators.
+• Additional studies will also cover network and service operational requirements and procedures, including support for network traffic management, support for the Service and Network Operations (SNO) group, and designations for interconnections among network operators.

-To support the generation of such interface solutions, Study Group 2 will strengthen the collaborative relationships with standards-development organizations, forums, consortia and other experts as appropriate.
+Study Group 2 will work on relevant identification and operational aspects in collaboration with other Study Groups as per the mandate of each study group and will strengthen the collaborative relationships with standards-development organizations, forums, consortia and other experts as appropriate in support of activity on telecommunications/ICT management.